top of page

 If the word irrevocable is putting you off and making you feel intimidated by the permanence, put that out of your mind.
 Florida does allow this document to be changed and updated if the right conditions are met.
 The person who created the trust cannot make unilateral decisions to modify it, but if the beneficiaries agree with the adjustments, it is possible to change an irrevocable trust.
 There are some instances in which court approval may be required, but this is something we can address with you if the time comes.

-Your trust should be tailored to suit your needs, as well as meet the legal requirements in Florida.
-This can be complicated to accomplish, but our team is up to the task.
-We can be reached at 727-477-2255 when you’re ready to start planning your irrevocable trust.
+Your trust should be completely tailored to suit your needs, as well as meet all the legal requirements in Florida.
+This can be complicated to accomplish on your own, but our team is up to the task.
+We can be reached at 727-477-2255 when you’re ready to start planning your Revocable Trust.